 Happy, Healthy Teeth

 Though diabetes requires better eating habits and other potential lifestyle changes, it doesn't have to affect mouth health.
 Diligent oral care is the key.
 Here are a few simple tips the ADA's Diabetes Forecast magazine suggests you take to protect your teeth:

 - Brushing is the first step.
-Using toothpaste such as Colgate® Total® Clean Mint helps to reduce plaque and gingivitis.
+Using toothpaste such as Colgate Total Clean Mint helps prevent plaque, cavities, tartar build-up and gingivitis.
 Plaque builds up along the gumline, so be sure to brush those gums, too.
 Be gentle, with a soft-bristle toothbrush.